Understanding the neutrino mass constraints achievable by combining CMB lensing and spectroscopic galaxy surveys: Results and Discussion

 It is difficult to do direct comparisons between various forecasts of this type in the literature because of the many different assumptions that can be made, from survey choice to error management to cut-off scales.
 However, comparisons with some recent works can provide some reinforcement for the results provided here, particularly to manage scepticism about the Fisher matrix methodology, and can also provide some interesting insights.
 Here we examine how our full galaxy clustering constraints compare to those in the literature.

 The authors of \cite{sprenger_cosmology_2018} provide some MCMC forecasts for Euclid galaxy clustering assuming $\Lambda$CDM$+M_\nu+N_{ {\textrm{eff}}}$.
-They take Planck as their CMB survey and also include cosmic shear, but their results are very close to ours (28 meV in our case vs. 24 meV or 27 meV in their realistic and conservative cases, respectively).
+They take Planck as their CMB survey and also include cosmic shear, but their results are very close to ours (25 meV in our case vs. 24 meV or 27 meV in their realistic and conservative cases, respectively).
 This could further support our conclusion here that galaxy clustering information really is dominant over CMB and lensing information (in this case, cosmic shear).

-In \cite{brinckmann_promising_2018}, table 4 gives an uncertainty on $M_\nu$ of 17 meV for CMB-S4 and Euclid in the $\Lambda$CDM$+M_\nu+N_{ {\textrm{eff}}}$ case.
-Our corresponding value is 20 meV.
-Their final constraint on $\tau$ is also 20\% stronger than ours, so correcting for that leaves our constraint at 16 meV.
-These values are very close considering we assume different CMB surveys, which may suggest that beyond improved constraints on $\tau$, ever-stronger CMB surveys have little to offer neutrino mass constraints.
+In \cite{brinckmann_promising_2018}, table 4 gives an uncertainty on $M_\nu$ of 33 meV for CMB-S4 and Euclid in the $\Lambda$CDM$+M_\nu+N_{ {\textrm{eff}}}$ case.
+Our corresponding value is 25 meV.
+Considering their more advanced CMB survey, this may hint that our $k_{\rm max}$ value of 0.2 $h~\textrm{Mpc}^{-1}$ is too optimistic.
+We will address non-linear effects in future work.